-Due to the COVID-19 outbreak and as part of the safety measures, the Company had conducted its first fully virtual AGM, i.e. Eighteenth AGM ("18th AGM") through live streaming from the broadcast venue using Remote Participation and Voting facilities ("RPV facilities").
+Due to the COVID-19 outbreak and as part of the safety measures, the Company had conducted its fully virtual AGM, i.e. Nineteenth AGM ("19th AGM") through live streaming and online meeting platform by using Remote Participation and Voting facilities ("RPV facilities").
 This is in line with the Guidance Note on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia.
-Shareholders used the RPV facilities to participate (including pose and submit questions to the Board in real time via typed texts) and vote remotely at the 18th AGM.
-As the 18th AGM is a fully virtual AGM, shareholder who is unable to participate in the meeting had appointed his/her proxy or Chairman of the meeting as his/her proxy and indicate the voting instructions in the proxy form.
+Shareholders used the RPV facilities to participate (including pose and submit questions to the Board in real time via typed texts) and vote remotely at the 19th AGM.
+As the 19th AGM is a fully virtual AGM, shareholder who is unable to participate in the meeting had appointed his/her proxy or Chairman of the meeting as his/her proxy and indicate the voting instructions in the proxy form.